hubergilt/slurm-igp/README.md

 squeue -s
 wait
 ```
-This basic example allocates 4 nodes with the option "-N4" and executes the test.sh script.
+This basic example allocates 4 nodes with the option "-N4" and configure 2 tasks per node with the option "--ntasks-per-node" (otherwise the default is one task per node) and executes the test.sh script.
 ```
 >cat job-step-parallel.sh
 salloc -N4 --ntasks-per-node=2 bash test.sh